 Most people bring their kids to the festival.
 Some breweries offer a root beer free to kids and designated drivers.
 Concessions sell all the standard fair foods.
 There’s also a big playground adjacent to the beer tent area.
 We usually pick a central area and throw down blankets and chairs, so parents can take turns sitting with little ones while their spouses go for a beer.
 NOTE: the Arkansas River flows through both the campground and the festival grounds, so those of you with smaller kids do need to supervise!

 2) What about dogs at the campground and festival?

 This is a harder question.
 We don’t prohibit dogs but they are probably best left at home.
 In the past we have had very few dogs.
-It gotten brutally hot at the campsite some years.
+They are not allowed at the festival, and it’s gotten brutally hot at the campsite some years.
 Are you going to leave your dog alone at camp?
-One Brew Brother has a well ventilated RV that he parks in a shady spot by the festival with extra fans running inside, leaves ice water and checks on his animal frequently.
+One Brew Brother has a well-ventilated RV that he parks in a shady spot by the festival with extra fans running inside, leaves ice water and checks on his animal frequently.